guillemc/yii2starter/README.md

 ### Environment configuration

-Copy the file `.env-sample.php` from the root directory to `.env.php` and customize the environment variables, as well as the database connection details.
+Open the file `.env.php` from the root directory and customize the environment variables, as well as the database connection details.
 This file can also be used to store any sensitive information that must not end up in the repository, such as api keys, passwords, etc.

-Edit the files in the `config/` directory and customize your application (id, name, language, timezone...).
+Edit the files in the `config/` directory and customize your application (name, language, timezone...).

 ### Apply migration